American Promise (organization)

 American Promise is a non-profit, non-partisan organization that, since its founding in 2016, has advocated for ratifying an amendment to the United States Constitution that would allow the states and U.S. Congress to decide whether and how to regulate campaign spending in elections.

+For much of U.S. history, state and federal lawmakers had broad authority to set the rules for money in politics.
+Since the 1970s, that authority has been limited by a series of Supreme Court decisions, beginning with Buckley v.
+Valeo, that applied First Amendment protections to certain forms of campaign spending.

 The For Our Freedom Amendment

-The For Our Freedom Amendment was drafted following extensive public and legal consultations.
+The For Our Freedom Amendment is the model amendment American Promise is working to advance.
+It was drafted following extensive public and legal consultations.
 If ratified, it would not impose any specific reforms; rather, it would constitutionally empower state and federal lawmakers to enact reasonable regulations around campaign fundraising and spending.
-Opinion polling from 2024 suggests that nearly four-in-five Americans would support such an amendment, and favorability is consistent across all major political affiliations.
+Opinion polling from 2025 shows that 71% of Americans would support such an amendment, and favorability is consistent across all major political affiliations.

+American Promise works through state-legislative advocacy, federal lobbying, grassroots organizing, digital mobilization, public education, and coalition building.

 Amendment text

 Section 1.
 We the People have compelling sovereign interests in the freedom of speech, representative self-government, federalism, the integrity of the electoral process, and the political equality of natural persons.

 Section 2.
 Nothing in this Constitution shall be construed to forbid Congress or the States, within their respective jurisdictions, from reasonably regulating and limiting contributions and spending in campaigns, elections, or ballot measures.

 Section 3.
 Congress and the States shall have the power to implement and enforce this article by appropriate legislation and may distinguish between natural persons and artificial entities, including by prohibiting artificial entities from raising and spending money in campaigns, elections, or ballot measures.